mansoortariq27/sad/README.md

 from sklearn.preprocessing import LabelEncoder import random from sklearn.neural_network import MLPClassifier
 '''
 ga='''

-# Function to generate a chromosome of length n
 def generate_chromosome(n):
     chromosome = []
     for i in range(n):
         chromosome.append(random.randint(0, n-1))
     return chromosome

-# Function to generate an initial population of size pop_size, where each chromosome has length n
 def initial_population(pop_size, n):
     population = []
     for i in range(pop_size):